 The homeowner can still sell the property during this period, but obviously, time is of the essence to avoid foreclosure.

 The homeowner will be issued an order to leave the house once it has been foreclosed.
 Typically, all the occupants of the property would only be given a few days to vacate it.

 If they refuse, the local Maryland authority or sheriff will have to ask them to leave and impound their belongings if they still won't budge.

-Can You Sell a House in Foreclosure in Maryland?
+Can You Sell a House in Foreclosure Maryland?

 Yes.
-You can sell your home in foreclosure in Maryland, but unlike selling a typical property, you are bound by time constraints considering the bank wants paid.
+You can sell your Maryland home in foreclosure, but unlike selling a typical property, you are bound by time constraints considering the bank wants paid.

 Selling a house while facing foreclosure has many advantages, and they are as follows:

 - Your credit report won’t have a foreclosure record.
 Usually, a foreclosure stays on your credit record for seven years.
 That means you will have difficulty securing loans— a huge problem if you need money for medical procedures, etc.

 - You can buy another property sooner.
 If you have a foreclosure on your credit history, it would be difficult to apply for a new mortgage.
 Selling your home would help you avoid this and you will secure new housing right away.